coherentgraphics/python-libcpdf/source/index.rst

 ================================

 Pycpdf is a library providing a huge range of tools for manipulating PDF files.
-It is based on the ``cpdf``, the command line tool for PDF manipulation.
+It is based on ``cpdf``, the command line tool for PDF manipulation.
 It requires Python 3.8 or above.

 License